mchirino89/mchirino89.github.io/_posts/work/2020-12-22-AcingInterview.md

 layout: post
 title: "Acing(ish) your iOS interview"
 categories: work
-excerpt: job hunting doesn't have to be a dreadful endeavor for an iOS developer.
+excerpt: Job hunting doesn't have to be a dreadful endeavor for an iOS developer.
 Let me show you what I mean
+tags: [work, coding, job, interview]
 ---

 [resolutions]: https://www.nytimes.com/guides/smarterliving/resolution-ideas